nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 ### Cumulus

-This entry assumes you have a deployed instance of Cumulus (>= version 1.8).
+This entry assumes you have a deployed instance of Cumulus (version >= 1.16.0).
+The entry assumes you are deploying cumulus via the [`cumulus` terraform module](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus) sourced from the [release page](https://github.com/nasa/cumulus/releases).

 ### AWS CLI